Prestosuchus: Porto Alegre specimens

-Four specimens are stored at the Universidade Federal do Rio Grande do Sul (UFRGS) in Porto Alegre.
+Four Prestosuchus specimens are stored at the Universidade Federal do Rio Grande do Sul (UFRGS) in Porto Alegre.
 The first to be described was UFRGS-PV-0156-T, a massive and well-preserved skull discovered along with most of a vertebral column at the Pascual Sanga outcrop in Candelária.
 It was originally described by Barberena (1978) and has experienced much discussion as to its relations to the original Munich specimens.
-A more complete partial skeleton from Vale Verde, UFRGS-PV-0152-T, was studied by Nesbitt (2011) along with the Munich lectotype and UFRGS-PV-0156-T. It is anatomically similar to the latter specimen but has yet to be fully described.
+A more complete partial skeleton from Vale Verde, UFRGS-PV-0152-T, was studied by Nesbitt (2011) along with the Munich lectotype and UFRGS-PV-0156-T. It is anatomically similar to the latter specimen.

 The most complete UFRGS specimen is UFRGS-PV-0629-T, a partial skeleton from Dona Francisca which was originally described in a thesis by Mastrantonio (2010).
 This specimen has been the subject of braincase (2013), skull (2019), and postcranial (2024) descriptions, as well as hip muscle reconstructions.
 The least complete UFRGS specimen is UFRGS-PV-0473-T, an isolated braincase which may be from the "Posto de Gasolina" outcrop in Dona Francisca.

 Porto Alegre has one additional Prestosuchus specimen unaffiliated with the UFRGS: MCP-146, a portion of the hip area stored at the Museu de Ciências e Tecnologia of Pontífícia Universidade do Rio Grande do Sul.